Inclusion (education): Criticism

+Garry Hornby combines the two opposing sides into one idea that may help everyone.
+After analyzing teachers' attitudes and procedures directed at making inclusion work, Hornby concluded that inclusion into the general classroom should depend on the needs of the individual child.
+The ideas he analyzed focused on including and teaching children with special needs all in the same ways, which was not working.
+These inclusion models not working, frustrated teachers and administrators, making them have negative attitudes towards inclusion.
+However, if individual situations were addressed and a plan was made for each child with special needs, inclusion models would be more effective as children with very high needs would not spend as much time in the general classroom.
+This would shift the attention from how to make inclusion work, to a focus on effective education and helping the students reach their personal goals.

+Overall, experts in the field of education have done extensive research on the topic of inclusion in regards to special education and have found a lot of data supporting both sides of the debate.
+As seen, this debate on whether or not inclusion is the right model for special education has been long-lasting, and there is no telling if it will ever really be over.

 Critics of full and partial inclusion include educators, administrators and parents.
 Full and partial inclusion approaches neglect to acknowledge the fact that most students with significant special needs require individualized instruction or highly controlled environments.
 Thus, general education classroom teachers often are teaching a curriculum while the special education teacher is remediating instruction at the same time.
 Similarly, a child with serious inattention problems may be unable to focus in a classroom that contains twenty or more active children.
 Although with the increase of incidence of disabilities in the student population, this is a circumstance all teachers must contend with, and is not a direct result of inclusion as a concept.

 Full inclusion may be a way for schools to placate parents and the general public, using the word as a phrase to garner attention for what are in fact illusive efforts to educate students with special needs in the general education environment.